o-lukas/homebridge-smartthings-tv/README.md

 ### ipAddress

 The IP address of the device (assign a static IP address to make sure it does not change) to determine the status using ping.

+### applications

+Overrides the default application mapping list to add custom applications.
+See [registerApplications](#registerapplications) for more details about application registration.

+#### name

+The application's name.

+#### ids

+The application's possible ids.
+Since some applications have different ids for different versions of TVs you can provide a list here so the plugin will try every id and use the one that's working.

 # Common issues